1992–93 Los Angeles Kings season: Conference Finals

-The winner of the deciding seventh game in Toronto would determine the Campbell Conference representative in the 1993 Stanley Cup Finals.
-At 9:48 of the first period, Gretzky opened the scoring with a short-handed goal off a 2-on-1 rush with McSorley, then picked up an assist when Sandström scored off a Gretzky pass in the slot to give the Kings a 2-0 lead.
-The Maple Leafs tied the game in the second period on goals by Clark and Anderson, but just past the midway point of the period, Gretzky scored his second goal of the contest when he took a backhand pass from Sandström and, after Toronto defenceman Kent Manderville went for the puck but missed, moved to the high slot and slapped the puck past Leaf goaltender Felix Potvin for a 3-2 Los Angeles lead.
-The Maple Leafs clawed back to tie the game at 3-3 early in the third period on Clark's second goal of the night.
-However, with 3:51 left, the Kings' Alexei Zhitnik took a shot that Rouse partially blocked and redirected to Mike Donnelly, who scored into an empty net to give Los Angeles a 4-3 advantage.
-Only 37 seconds later, Gretzky completed a hat trick and capped a four-point effort when, chased by Gill, he circled behind Potvin and banked the puck off the skate of Leafs defenceman Dave Ellett and into the net; the goal, which Gretzky called a "fluke", gave the Kings a 5-3 lead.
-Though Ellett scored with 1:07 remaining to cut the Kings' lead to one goal, Los Angeles held on for a 5-4 victory and advanced to the Stanley Cup Finals for the first time in team history.
+The winner of the deciding seventh game in Toronto would determine the Campbell Conference representative in the 1993 Stanley Cup Final.
+At 9:48 of the first period, Gretzky opened the scoring with a short-handed goal off a 2-on-1 rush with McSorley, then picked up an assist when Sandström scored off a Gretzky pass in the slot to give the Kings a 2–0 lead.
+The Maple Leafs tied the game in the second period on goals by Clark and Anderson, but just past the midway point of the period, Gretzky scored his second goal of the contest when he took a backhand pass from Sandström and, after Toronto defenceman Kent Manderville went for the puck but missed, moved to the high slot and slapped the puck past Leaf goaltender Felix Potvin for a 3–2 Los Angeles lead.
+The Maple Leafs clawed back to tie the game at 3–3 early in the third period on Clark's second goal of the night.
+However, with 3:51 left, the Kings' Alexei Zhitnik took a shot that Rouse partially blocked and redirected to Mike Donnelly, who scored into an empty net to give Los Angeles a 4–3 advantage.
+Only 37 seconds later, Gretzky completed a hat trick and capped a four-point effort when, chased by Gill, he circled behind Potvin and banked the puck off the skate of Leafs defenceman Dave Ellett and into the net; the goal, which Gretzky called a "fluke", gave the Kings a 5–3 lead.
+Though Ellett scored with 1:07 remaining to cut the Kings' lead to one goal, Los Angeles held on for a 5–4 victory and advanced to the Stanley Cup Final for the first time in team history.
 Gretzky later called Game 7 the greatest game he had ever played.